 Walt Disney World makes it last a bit longer.
-On November 1st, Christmas season at Walt Disney World starts.
-After Halloween, but pumpkins come down and the candy canes go up.
-There's no stopping for Thanksgiving along the way, and Christmas keeps running into January.
+On November 1st, the Christmas season at Walt Disney World starts.
+After Halloween, pumpkins come down, and the candy canes go up.
+There’s no stopping for Thanksgiving along the way, and Christmas keeps running into January.

 That gives you plenty of time to experience your Christmas experience at Walt Disney World.

-The busiest, and also most expensive, part of this season will be Thanksgiving and the period of Christmas Eve through New Year's Day.
-It's not out of the question for the Magic Kingdom to get so busy that they close entry to additional guests.
+The busiest and most expensive part of this season will be Thanksgiving and the period of Christmas Eve through New Year’s Day.
+It’s not out of the question for the Magic Kingdom to get so busy that they close entry to additional guests.

 Honestly, that’s not an experience I enjoy.

 Not a knock on the teens.
-They've earned the right to be there.
-They're young, full of energy and they got there by being very good at what they do.
-So it's not a stretch for that enthusiasm to rub off on all parts of their visit.
+They’ve earned the right to be there.
+They’re young and full of energy and got there by being very good at their work.
+So it’s not a stretch for that enthusiasm to rub off on all parts of their visit.

-The parade from Mickey's Very Merry Christmas Party is exclusive to the party, at least until the last party on December 22nd.
+Mickey’s Very Merry Christmas Party parade is exclusive to the party, at least until the last party on December 22nd.
 After that, the same parade runs during the day for all guests in the Magic Kingdom.
-It's part of the busy time to visit, but keep in mind it also runs in January if you're willing to wait past the holidays.
+It’s part of the busy time to visit, but keep in mind it also runs in January if you’re willing to wait past the holidays.

 One last piece of information to keep in mind are the prices for holiday buffet meals.
 Walt Disney World has a lot of buffet restaurants.
 Take care to look and see if they’re having a special buffet, which also means higher prices than you may usually experience.